web-apply/Credit-Card-Generator/README.md

 * Lack of Transparency in Credit Score Impact: Not clearly disclosing how credit card usage or payment history will impact cardholders' credit scores.
 *  Data Harvesting: Collecting and selling cardholders' personal data without their knowledge or consent.
 * Unfair Credit Limit Assignment: Assigning credit limits that are too low for some cardholders, potentially limiting their purchasing power or increasing their credit utilization ratio.
-* Lack of Transparency in Credit Score Calculation: Not clearly disclosing how credit scores are calculated, potentially making it difficult for cardholders to understand their creditworthiness.
-* Misleading Credit Score Improvement Advice: Providing misleading or inaccurate advice on how to improve credit scores, potentially leading to confusion or financial harm.
 * Unauthorized Upgrades or Downgrades: Upgrading or downgrading cardholders' accounts without their consent, potentially changing interest rates, fees, or benefits.
 * Inadequate protection for cardholders' personal data: Failing to implement robust security measures to protect cardholders' personal data, potentially leading to data breaches or identity theft.